Fer-Jg/TownyAdvanced-Spanish/Towny-Permission-Nodes.md

 -   townychat.mod.unmute: Allows a moderator to /chunmute {channel} {player}, un-muting another player in a channel.

 -   townychat.chat.color: Allows players to use colors to format chat messages.
 -   townychat.chat.format.*: Allows the use of all chat format modifiers like bold, italics.
+Defaults to Ops.
     - Child nodes:
     - townychat.chat.format.bold
     - townychat.chat.format.italic
     - townychat.chat.format.magic
     - townychat.chat.format.underline
     - townychat.chat.format.strike
 -   townychat.chat.format.reset: Allows the use of &r to reset chat formatting.
+Defaults to everyone.

 ## Wilderness Nodes